dalibo/ldap2pg/docs/config.md

 !!! note

-    Configuring a _query parameter with a YAML list skip querying the cluster for inspection and forces ldap2pg to use a static value.
+    ldap2pg must connect to one of the databases in this query.

+    Configuring ldap2pg to connect to a database not returned by `databases_query` fails with *databases: connected to an unmanaged database*.

 ### `fallback_owner`  { #postgres-fallback-owner }